Physicist91/datasciencecoursera3/CodeBook.md

     keep_md: yes
 ---

+##Original Codebooks
-##Original Codebooks that described the project and the raw data
+_Original codebooks that described the project and the raw data_

-README.txt
+* README.txt
-features_info.txt
+* features_info.txt

+##Raw Data
-##Raw Data used in the cleaning process
+_Raw data used in the cleaning process_
-test/subject_test.txt
+* test/subject_test.txt
-test/X_test.txt
+* test/X_test.txt
-test/y_test.txt
+* test/y_test.txt
-train/subject_train.txt
+* train/subject_train.txt
-train/X_train.txt
+* train/X_train.txt
-train/y_train.txt
+* train/y_train.txt
-features.txt
+* features.txt
-activity_labels.txt
+* activity_labels.txt

-##Variables
+##Variables Description
-Activity
+_Description of variables contained in the tidy data set_

+Each variable is written in the format "activity.subject", which describes an activity performed by a particular volunteer (subject) while wearing a Samsung Galaxy S II on her waist.

+There are 6 possible activities:
+1. WALKING
+2. WALKING_UPSTAIRS
+3. WALKING_DOWNSTAIRS
+4. SITTING
+5. STANDING
+6. LAYING

+There are a total of 30 subjects/volunteers.

+The variables in the tidy data set are all the possible combinations (interactions) of activity and subject.

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.